-California Penal Code 148(a)(1) PC describes the crime that is most commonly referred to as "resisting arrest."
+Penal Code 148(a)(1) PC is the California statute that defines the crime of "resisting arrest."
 In fact, though, the law covers a much wider range of behavior than just fighting off an attempt to arrest you.

 California's "resisting arrest" law prohibits you from willfully